University of St. Gallen

 Economic Theory, 74, 2022, 1103–1140.
 (Online first: 2019.)Idea

-Some repeated contests with incumbency advantages induce positive sorting among contestants, others induce negative sorting.
+Some repeated contests with incumbency advantages induce positive sorting among incumbents, others induce negative sorting.

 [3] Stable Biased Sampling.